super-linter/super-linter/docs/descriptors/env_dotenv_linter.md

 ## Configuration

+### dotenv-linter configuration

+- dotenv-linter has no known capability to configure custom rules
+- dotenv-linter has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_ENV | Activate or deactivate dotenv-linter | `true` |